kiki-le-singe/react-redux-boilerplate/README.md

 > I started this project to learn tools like [React](https://facebook.github.io/react/), [Redux](https://github.com/rackt/redux), [Webpack](https://webpack.github.io/), [babeljs.io](https://babeljs.io/), [ES6/ES2015](https://babeljs.io/docs/learn-es2015/)...
 I did it mainly for fun.
 And then I used it as Boilerplate for my React|Redux projects.
 So don't worry it works :p.
 It's not perfect but it works :).

-> I use `Framework7` as HTML framework but it's not mandatory.
-Its implementation with `React` is not perfect.
-I use it just to simplify my life with HTML/CSS in a mobile context.
-You are free to choose another tool.
-You will need to change some configs and create your own pages, component...

 > Enjoy it! :)

 ## Requirements